Some remarks on Mathieu subspaces over associative algebras: Uniform Mathieu subspaces

+\begin{proof} Except for the last claim, we can just follow the proof of \cite[Th.\@ 4.21]{msub}.
+So assume that $\A$ does not have a nonzero proper $\vartheta$-Mathieu subspace.
+By \cite[Th.\@ 6.2]{msub}, $\A$ is a field which is isomorphic to the fraction field of $R \cdot 1$, which in turn is an integral domain.

+Hence it suffices to show that $R \cdot 1$ is a field itself.
+So let $a \in R \cdot 1$.
+By $\rd'(\A) = \A$, $a$ is co-integral over $R$.
+Now the desired result follows from (ii) of proposition \ref{prop3.3}, because $R \cdot 1$ is a domain. \end{proof}

-\begin{corollary}[following {\cite[Cor.\@ 4.22]{msub}}] Let $V$ be an $R$-subspace of an $R$-algebra $\A$ such that $\A = \rd'(\A)$, and assume that the $\vartheta$-ideal generated by $V$ is not the whole algebra $\A$.
-Then there exists a maximal non-trivial $\vartheta$-Mathieu subspace $M$ of $\A$ such that $V \subseteq M$. \end{corollary}
+\begin{corollary}[similar to {\cite[Cor.\@ 4.22]{msub}}] Let $V$ be an $R$-subspace of an associative $R$-algebra $\A$ such that $\A = \rd'(\A)$, and assume that the $\vartheta$-ideal generated by $V$ is not the whole algebra $\A$.
+Then there exists a maximal nonzero $\vartheta$-Mathieu subspace $M$ of $\A$ such that $V \subseteq M$. \end{corollary}